jrs-coding-school/mysql-camp/2-connecting/index.md

     > If using Unix, this is the same as the Unix login name.
 If you want to use the Unix login name as the user name, you can omit the –u option.

-– `-p` you could provide the password directly as part of the command (be careful! no spaces after –p) BUT for security purpose don’t do this.
-By not providing the value for –p, mysql will prompt you for the password without echoing the password to the screen.
+– `-p` you could provide the password directly as part of the command (be careful! no spaces after `–p`) BUT for security purpose _don’t do this_.  **By not providing the value for –p, mysql will prompt you for the password without echoing the password to the screen.**

 Once you are logged in, the `mysql>` prompt tells you that mysql is ready for you to enter SQL statements.